Centennial Park (Nashville): History

 Some of the land was part of the Burlington plantation established by Joseph T. Elliston, who served as the fourth mayor of Nashville from 1814 to 1817.
 It was later owned by his son, William R. Elliston, a Whig politician.
 The Ellistons were slaveholders, and their plantation extended into what are now part of the campus of Vanderbilt University and West End Park.
 Their mansion, on modern-day Elliston Place, was torn down in the 1930s.

 After the Civil War, this land was adapted for the state fairgrounds.
 From 1884 to 1895, more of the site was devoted to a racetrack and was known as West Side Park.
 In 1897, it was developed as the site of the Tennessee Centennial and International Exposition and was renamed as Centennial Park.
 In preparation for the exposition, the area was landscaped and new, temporary buildings were constructed for exhibit space.
 An artificial lake, Lake Watauga, was developed in the park, as were sunken gardens and a bandshell for music performances.
-The lake was named for an area in western North Carolina that was the origin of a number of early settlers of Nashville.
+This lake was named for an early pioneer settlement along the Watauga River in northeast Tennessee at present day Elizabethton that was the origin of a number of early settlers of Nashville.